Trying To Save Your Marriage? Chances Are Good If You Have 3 Things

 I figured out a long time ago that it is impossible to know from the outside looking in what someone else’s marriage is really like.
 Some couples I have met over the years appear really happy together while others might seem icy toward each other.
 There are couples that bicker a lot, couples that appear to be passionate for one another, couples that seem like best friends, couples that seem disconnected, couples that seem businesslike, and of course couples that seem picture perfect.

 I have seen marriages I thought were blissfully happy end in divorce.
 I have known couples that made me wonder how the heck they ended up together who are still going strong after decades.
-All this has made me realize no one except for the two people in the marriage know why it works or why it doesn’t.
+All this has made me realize that no one except for the two people in the marriage know why it works or why it doesn’t.
 And, those two people are the only two people who matter in this regard.

 As a divorced woman, I can offer what I have learned about what makes a marriage work, both because of my failed marriage, as well as my romantic relationships that have followed.